PseudoDevs/IamGhost/abcmd1.md

-Last updated: 2024-04-05 10:35:21
+Last updated: 2024-04-05 10:36:28
-Random Quote: Stay out of my territory. - Walter White
+Random Quote: Help was not promised, lovely girl.
+Only death.  -  Jaqen H'ghar